 - If the projector is still hot from previous activity, it will run the cooling fans for approximately 90 seconds before energizing the lamp. - If the frequency/resolution of the input signal exceeds the projector's operating range, you will see the message 'Out of Range' displayed on a blank screen.
 Please change to an input signal which is compatible with the projector's resolution or set the input signal to a lower setting.
-See "Timing chart" on page 51 for details.
+See "Timing chart" on page 53 for details. - To maintain the lamp life, once you turn the projector on, wait at least 5 minutes before turing if off.